wei3hua2/awesome-iohk-papers/sort_by_tags.md

 ## blockchain

-### Conclave: A Collective Stake Pool Protocol (2021) [link](https://eprint.iacr.org/2021/742.pdf)

-Proof-of-Stake (PoS) distributed ledgers are the most common alternative to Bitcoin’s Proof-of-Work (PoW) paradigm, replacing the hardware dependency with stake, i.e., assets that a party controls.
-Similar to PoW’s mining pools, PoS’s stake pools, i.e., collaborative entities comprising of multiple stakeholders, allow a party to earn rewards more regularly, compared to participating on an individual basis.
-However, stake pools tend to increase centralization, since they are typically managed by a single party that acts on behalf of the pool’s members.
-In this work we propose Conclave, a formal design of a Collective Stake Pool, i.e., a decentralized pool with no single point of authority.
-We formalize Conclave as an ideal functionality and implement it as a distributed protocol, based on standard cryptographic primitives.
-Among Conclave’s building blocks is a weighted threshold signature scheme (WTSS); to that end, we define a WTSS ideal functionality — which might be of independent interest — and propose two constructions based on threshold ECDSA, which enable (1) fast trustless setup and (2) identifiable aborts.

 ### Mining in Logarithmic Space (2021) [link](https://eprint.iacr.org/2021/623.pdf)

 Blockchains maintain two types of data: Application data and consensus data.
 Towards long-term blockchain scalability, both of these must be pruned.
 While a large body of literature has explored the pruning of application data (UTXOs, account balances, and contract state), little has been said about the permanent pruning of consensus data (block headers).
 We present a protocol which allows pruning the blockchain by garbage collecting old blocks as they become unnecessary.
 These blocks can simply be discarded and are no longer stored by any miner.
 We show that all miners can be light miners with no harm to security.
 Our protocol is based on the notion of superblocks, blocks that have achieved an unusually high difficulty.
 We leverage them to represent underlying proof-of-work without ever illustrating it, storing it, or transmitting it.
 After our pruning is applied, the storage and communication requirements for consensus data is reduced exponentially.

 We develop new probabilistic mathematical methods to analyze our protocol in the random oracle model.
 We prove our protocol is both secure and succinct under an uninterrupted honest majority assumption for 1/3 adversaries.
 Our protocol is the first to achieve always secure, always succinct, and online Non-Interactive Proofs of Proof-of-Work, all necessary components for a logarithmic space mining scheme.
 Our work has applications beyond mining and also constitutes an improvement in state-of-the-art superlight clients and cross-chain bridges.

+### Ouroboros Chronos: Permissionless Clock Synchronization via Proof-of-Stake (2021) [link](https://eprint.iacr.org/2019/838.pdf)

+Clock synchronization allows parties to establish a common notion of global time by leveraging a weaker synchrony assumption, i.e., local clocks with approximately the same speed.
+The problem has long been a prominent goal for fault-tolerant distributed computing with a number of ingenious solutions in various settings.
+However, despite intensive investigation, the existing solutions do not apply to common blockchain protocols, which are designed to tolerate variable---and potentially adversarial---participation patterns, e.g., sleepiness and dynamic availability.
+Furthermore, because such blockchain protocols rely on freshly joining (or re-joining) parties to have a common notion of time, e.g., a global clock which allows knowledge of the current protocol round, it is not clear if or how they can operate without such a strong synchrony assumption.

+In this work, we show how to solve the global synchronization problem by leveraging proof of stake (PoS).
+Concretely, we design and analyze a PoS blockchain protocol in the above dynamic-participation setting, that does not require a global clock but merely assumes that parties have local clocks advancing at approximately the same speed.
+Central to our construction is a novel synchronization mechanism that can be thought as the blockchain-era analogue of classical synchronizers: It enables joining parties---even if upon joining their local time is off by an arbitrary amount---to quickly calibrate their local clocks so that they all show approximately the same time.
+As a direct implication of our blockchain construction---since the blockchain can be joined and observed by any interested party---we obtain a permissionless PoS implementation of a global clock that may be used by higher level protocols that need access to global time.

+### Conclave: A Collective Stake Pool Protocol (2021) [link](https://eprint.iacr.org/2021/742.pdf)

+Proof-of-Stake (PoS) distributed ledgers are the most common alternative to Bitcoin’s Proof-of-Work (PoW) paradigm, replacing the hardware dependency with stake, i.e., assets that a party controls.
+Similar to PoW’s mining pools, PoS’s stake pools, i.e., collaborative entities comprising of multiple stakeholders, allow a party to earn rewards more regularly, compared to participating on an individual basis.
+However, stake pools tend to increase centralization, since they are typically managed by a single party that acts on behalf of the pool’s members.
+In this work we propose Conclave, a formal design of a Collective Stake Pool, i.e., a decentralized pool with no single point of authority.
+We formalize Conclave as an ideal functionality and implement it as a distributed protocol, based on standard cryptographic primitives.
+Among Conclave’s building blocks is a weighted threshold signature scheme (WTSS); to that end, we define a WTSS ideal functionality — which might be of independent interest — and propose two constructions based on threshold ECDSA, which enable (1) fast trustless setup and (2) identifiable aborts.

+### Post-Quantum Security of the Bitcoin Backbone and Quantum Multi-Solution Bernoulli Search (2021) [link](https://arxiv.org/pdf/2012.15254.pdf)

+Bitcoin and its underlying blockchain protocol have recently received significant attention in the context of building distributed systems and foundations of the consensus problem.
+At the same time, the rapid development in quantum computing makes the threats to cryptography more and more concerning.
+In this work, we revisit the formal security of the core of the Bitcoin consensus protocol, called the Bitcoin backbone (Eurocrypt 2015), in the presence of quantum adversaries -- i.e. adversaries equipped with quantum computers.
+We show that the security of the Bitcoin backbone holds under a quantum analogue of the "honest majority" assumption that we develop.
+The critical ingredient of proving security of the blockchain is to analyze the quantum query complexity of a Chain-of-Proofs-of-Work search problem.
+This problem in turn reduces to a problem we call multi-solution Bernoulli search, for which we establish its quantum query complexity.
+This can be viewed as an extension of a threshold direct product theorem to an average-case unstructured search problem.
+Our proof, adding to active recent efforts, simplifies and generalizes the powerful recording technique due to Zhandry (Crypto 2019).
+Our analysis indicates that the security of the Bitcoin backbone protocol is guaranteed provided that the number of adversarial quantum queries is bounded so that each quantum query is worth O(p<sup>−1/2</sup>) classical ones, where p is the probability of success of a single classical query to the protocol's underlying hash function.
+Perhaps surprisingly, the wait time for safe settlement of transactions in the case of quantum adversaries matches (up to a constant) the safe settlement time in the classical case and thus does not result in any further overhead.

 ### Zendoo: a zk-SNARK Verifiable Cross-Chain Transfer Protocol Enabling Decoupled and Decentralized Sidechains (2020) [link](https://eprint.iacr.org/2020/123.pdf)